zjuchenyuan/dockerized_fuzzing/afl/README.md

 Note:

-Although last two commands are not mandatory for AFL, we provide these command in a uniform manner for consistency between different fuzzers.
+Although not all configuration are required by this fuzzer, we provide these command in a uniform manner for consistency between different fuzzers.

-These commands may impair your system security (turnning off ASLR), but not a big problem since fuzzing experiments are normally conducted in dedicated machines.
+These commands may impair your system security (turning off ASLR), but not a big problem since fuzzing experiments are normally conducted in dedicated machines.

-Instead of `echo core > /proc/sys/kernel/core_pattern` given by AFL which generate a core dump file when crash happens, here we disable core dump file generation to reduce I/O pressure during fuzzing.
+Instead of `echo core > /proc/sys/kernel/core_pattern` given by many fuzzers which still generate a core dump file when crash happens, here we disable core dump file generation to reduce I/O pressure during fuzzing.
 [Ref](http://man7.org/linux/man-pages/man5/core.5.html).

 ### Step2: Compile target programs and Prepare seed files

-Since AFL need compilation-time instrumentation, we need to build target program using `afl-gcc`.
+Since AFL uses compilation-time instrumentation, we need to build target program using `afl-gcc` or `afl-clang`.

 ```
 wget https://sourceforge.net/projects/mp3gain/files/mp3gain/1.6.2/mp3gain-1_6_2-src.zip/download -O mp3gain-1_6_2-src.zip